 Strangely, the Trip Advisor page on the Kagbeni monastery does include a couple of overview photos taken this very year of the inside of the old gompa!
 See here!

 Other than the monastery, Kagbeni offers lots of photo ops as you ramble around its narrow paths and alleyways.
 Here are a few that caught my eye.

 It doesn’t take long to walk to the north end of the village and another superb view of the Kali Gandaki.
-The next morning we would begin our walk up the east side of that valley all the way to Chele and marvel at the geology of the terrain, as well as gain a couple of hundred meters in altitude in the process.
-We were walking up a 3000 meter high mass of crumbling sandstone and limestone that was once (that would be sixty million years ago!) an ocean floor.
+The next morning we began our walk up the east side of that valley to Chele and marvelled at the geology of the terrain.
+As well, we gained 200 meters in altitude in the process.
+We walked up a 3000-meter-above-sea-level mass of crumbling sandstone and limestone that was once (that would be sixty million years ago!) an ocean floor.